ktmud/http-proxy-middleware-secure-cookies/README.md

 # http-proxy-middleware-secure-cookies

-Create a [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) that securly make requests with cookies.
-Normally used in a [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server).
+Securely make authenticated requests to a remote server inside Webpack Dev Server proxies.

+This library helps you create an [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) that securly makes proxy requests with cookies.
+It will prompt you to enter auth cookies at initial start or when authentication failed.

 ## Problem Statement